 You can fill up the bathtub with moderately warm water and lay down in it that will contain the humidity level inside the house.

-The Shade&Beyond awning blocks UV lights and provides sunshade for Backyard deck and outdoor windows and reasonably priced.
+The Shade&Beyond awning blocks UV lights and provides sunshade for the Backyard deck and outdoor windows and is reasonably priced.